- Victim / Survivor

 For more information on teen driving go to

 In the United States, teenagers drive less than all but the oldest people, but their numbers of crashes and crash deaths are disproportionately high.
-In the United States, the fatal crash rate per mile driven for 16-19 year-olds is nearly 3 times the rate for drivers ages 20 and over.
+In the United States, the fatal crash rate per mile driven for 16-19-year-olds is nearly 3 times the rate for drivers ages 20 and over.
 Risk is highest at ages 16-17.
-In fact, the fatal crash rate per mile driven is nearly twice as high for 16-17 year-olds as it is for 18-19 year-olds.
-But, the statistics show improvement in most all areas.

 The definition of a “teen involved” crash is any crash with at least one teen driver of any motor vehicle involved.
 It does not mean that the teen caused the crash.

-- Fifty-four percent of teenage passenger deaths in 2012 occurred in vehicles driven by another teenager.
-Among deaths of passengers of all ages, 14 percent occurred when a teenager was driving.
+In 2018, 57% of the deaths of teenage passengers in passenger vehicles occurred in vehicles driven by another teenager.
+Among deaths of passengers of all ages, 12% occurred when a teenager was driving.

-- Young drivers are less likely than adults to drive after drinking alcohol, but their crash risk is substantially higher when they do.
-This is especially true at low and moderate alcohol concentrations.
-The estimated percentage of fatally injured passenger vehicle drivers ages 16-17 who had a BAC at or above 0.08% in 2013 was down 12%, and down 71% since 1982.
-Most of the decline took place in the 1980’s.
-This age group experienced the greatest decline in alcohol involvement compared with a 46% decline for drivers ages 18-20, a 22% decline for drivers ages 21-30, and a 35% decline for drivers older than 30.
+Young drivers are less likely than adults to drive after drinking alcohol, but their crash risk is substantially higher when they do.
+This is especially true at low and moderate blood alcohol concentrations (BACs).
+The estimated percentage of fatally injured passenger vehicle drivers ages 16-17 who had BACs at or above 0.08 percent in 2018 was 16 percent, down 61 percent since 1982.
+Most of this decline took place in the 1980s.
+This age group experienced a similar decline in alcohol involvement as drivers ages 18-20 (61 percent).
+These age groups experienced a larger decline in alcohol involvement than drivers ages 21-30 (33 percent and drivers over age 30 (42 percent).